Robert A. Heinlein: Writing style

-Heinlein is often credited with bringing serious writing techniques to the genre of science fiction.
-For example, when writing about fictional worlds, previous authors were often limited by the reader's existing knowledge of a typical "space opera" setting, leading to a relatively low creativity level: The same starships, death rays, and horrifying rubbery aliens becoming ubiquitous.
-This was necessary unless the author was willing to go into long expositions about the setting of the story, at a time when the word count was at a premium in SF.

-But Heinlein utilized a technique called "indirect exposition", perhaps first introduced by Rudyard Kipling in his own science fiction venture, the Aerial Board of Control stories.
+Heinlein used a technique called "indirect exposition", perhaps first introduced by Rudyard Kipling in his own science fiction venture, the Aerial Board of Control stories.
 Kipling had picked this up during his time in India, using it to avoid bogging down his stories set in India with explanations for his English readers.
 (Note: Kipling had learned this trick in India.
-His original Anglo-Indian readership knew the customs and institutions and landscapes of British India at first hand.
+His original Anglo-Indian readership knew the customs, institutions, and landscapes of British India at first hand.
 But when he began writing for a wider British and American audience, he had to provide his new readers with enough information for them to understand what was going on.
 In his earliest stories and verse he made liberal use of footnotes, but he evolved more subtle methods as his talent matured.
 A combination of outright exposition, sparingly used, and contextual clues, generously sprinkled through the narrative, offered the needed background.
 In Kim and other stories of India he uses King James English to indicate that characters are speaking in Hindustani; this is never explained, but it gets the message across subliminally., quoted in esr (2005).
 "Rudyard Kipling Invented SF!")
 This technique—mentioning details in a way that lets the reader infer more about the universe than is actually spelled out—became a trademark rhetorical technique of Heinlein and writers influenced by him.
 Heinlein was significantly influenced by Kipling beyond this, for example quoting him in "On the Writing of Speculative Fiction".

 Likewise, Heinlein's name is often associated with the competent hero, a character archetype who, though he or she may have flaws and limitations, is a strong, accomplished person able to overcome any soluble problem set in their path.
 They tend to feel confident overall, have a broad life experience and set of skills, and not give up when the going gets tough.
 This style influenced not only the writing style of a generation of authors, but even their personal character.
 Harlan Ellison said, "Very early in life when I read Robert Heinlein, I got the thread that runs through his stories—the notion of the competent man ...
 I've always held that as my ideal.
 I've tried to be a very competent man."